This site is optimised to run in horisontal view. Please rotate your device before continuing.

 Top 6 Food Safety Culture and Color-Coding Webinar Questions Answered by Industry Experts

-During our “Food Safety Culture and Color-Coding: How to exceed compliance and simplify complexities” webinar, industry experts discussed how simple techniques, such as the use of color-coding, helps employees practice food safety behaviors consistently and promotes a culture of producing safe and high-quality food.
+During our “Food Safety Culture and Colour-Coding: How to exceed compliance and simplify complexities” webinar, industry experts discussed how simple techniques, such as the use of colour-coding, helps employees practise food safety behaviours consistently and promotes a culture of producing safe and high-quality food.

-1. Is there a formal science-based tool or supporting literature that helps evaluate food safety culture in an organization?
+1. Is there a formal science-based tool or supporting literature that helps evaluate food safety culture in an organisation?
 What are some of the common measurable Key Performance Indicators (KPIs)?

-The GFSI Technical Working Group defines Food Safety Culture as “shared values, beliefs, and norms that affect mindset and behavior toward food safety in, across, and throughout an organization.”
-Such aspects of organizational culture are generally harder to measure or evaluate than technical requirements like specific temperature-time combinations for holding high-risk foods, or the effective concentration and pH range of a sanitation chemical, etc., which are more objective.
+The GFSI Technical Working Group defines Food Safety Culture as “shared values, beliefs, and norms that affect mindset and behaviour toward food safety in, across, and throughout an organisation.”
+Such aspects of organisational culture are generally harder to measure or evaluate than technical requirements like specific temperature-time combinations for holding high-risk foods, or the effective concentration and pH range of a sanitation chemical, etc., which are more objective.

-Nevertheless, a combination of performance measurements can help with the comprehensive evaluation of food safety culture in an organization.
+Nevertheless, a combination of performance measurements can help with the comprehensive evaluation of food safety culture in an organisation.
 Some of these KPIs may be related (but are not limited) to:

 • Sanitation expectations